dib-lab/2020-paper-sourmash-gather/manuscript.md

 | MetaPhyler 1.25                 | 119:30       |  2,684,720      |
 | sourmash 3.4.0                  | 16:41        |  5,760,922      |

+Table: Updated Supplementary Table 12 from [@meyer_tutorial_2020].
+Elapsed (wall clock) time (h:mm) and maximum resident set size (kbytes) of taxonomic profiling methods on the 64 short read samples of the CAMI II mouse gut data set.
+The best results are shown in bold.
+Bracken requires to run Kraken, hence the times required to run Bracken and both tools are shown.
+The taxonomic profilers were run on a computer with an Intel Xeon E5-4650 v4 CPU (virtualized to 16 CPU cores, 1 thread per core) and 512 GB (536.870.912 kbytes) of main memory. {#tbl:gather-cami2}

 When considering resource consumption and running times, `sourmash` used 5.62 GB of memory with an _LCA index_ built from the RefSeq snapshot (141,677 genomes) with $scaled=10000$ and $k=51$.
 Each sample took 597 seconds to run (on average), totalling 10 hours and 37 minutes for 64 samples.
-MetaPhlan 2.9.21 was also executed in the same machine, a workstation with an AMD Ryzen 9 3900X 12-Core CPU running at 3.80 GHz, 64 GB DDR4 2133 MHz of RAM and loading data from an NVMe SSD, in order to compare to previously reported times in Table \@ref(tab:gather-cami2) [@meyer_tutorial_2020].
+MetaPhlan 2.9.21 was also executed in the same machine, a workstation with an AMD Ryzen 9 3900X 12-Core CPU running at 3.80 GHz, 64 GB DDR4 2133 MHz of RAM and loading data from an NVMe SSD, in order to compare to previously reported times in Table
-MetaPhlan took 11 hours and 25 minutes to run for all samples, compared to 18 hours and 44 minutes previously reported, and correcting the `sourmash` running time by this factor it would likely take 16 hours and 41 minutes in the machine used in the original comparison.
+@tbl:gather-cami2 [@meyer_tutorial_2020].
+MetaPhlan took 11 hours and
+25 minutes to run for all samples, compared to 18 hours and 44 minutes previously reported, and correcting the `sourmash` running time by this factor it would likely take 16 hours and 41 minutes in the machine used in the original comparison.
+After correction, `sourmash` has similar runtime and memory consumption to the other best performing tools (_mOTUs_ and _MetaPhlAn_), both gene marker and alignment based tools.
-After correction,
-`sourmash` has similar runtime and memory consumption to the other best performing tools (_mOTUs_ and _MetaPhlAn_), both gene marker and alignment based tools.

 Additional points are that `sourmash` is a single-threaded program, so it didn't benefit from the 16 available CPU cores, and it is the only tool that could use the full RefSeq snapshot, while the other tools can only scale to a smaller fraction of it (or need custom databases).
-The CAMI II RefSeq snapshot for reference genomes also doesn't include viruses;
-this benefits `sourmash` because viral _Scaled MinHash_ sketches are usually not well supported for containment estimation, since viral sequences require small scaled values to have enough hashes to be reliable.
+The CAMI II RefSeq snapshot for reference genomes also doesn't include viruses; this benefits `sourmash` because viral _Scaled MinHash_ sketches are usually not well supported for containment estimation, since viral sequences require small scaled values to have enough hashes to be reliable.

 # Discussion